fadeoutsoftware/WASDI/docs/index.rst

 .. toctree::
    :maxdepth: 2
    :hidden:
-   :caption: Wasdi App Store
+   :caption: Wasdi Applications

    AppStoreTutorial.rst

-If you are a Python developer check out the :doc:`python tutorial </PythonTutorial>`
+If you already know WASDI features and you are a Python developer check out the :doc:`python tutorial </PythonTutorial>`

 .. toctree::
    :maxdepth: 2